DIEPPE TOURS ARE NOT AVAILABLE AS A STAND-ALONE TOUR. THEY ARE ONLY AVAILABLE AS PART OF OUR CANADIAN’S CHOICE TOUR.

 Your tour begins and ends with the events of ‘Operation Jubilee’, better known as the Dieppe Raid.

-The attack upon Dieppe took place on August 19, 1942.
-The troops involved totaled six,100 of whom roughly 5,000 were Canadians, the remainder being British Commandos and 50 American Rangers.
+The attack on Dieppe took place on August 19, 1942.
+The troops involved roughly 5,000 Canadians, the remainder being British Commandos and 50 American Rangers.
 They had received extensive commando-type training earlier in the summer, when the first attempt had been cancelled at the last minute because of bad weather.
 The raid was supported by eight Allied destroyers and 74 Allied air squadrons (eight belonging to the Royal Canadian Air Force, RCAF).

 The plan called for attacks at five different points on a front of roughly 16 kilometres.
 Canadian forces would launch simultaneous flank attacks just before dawn on the cliffs east and west of the port at Pourville (Green Beach) and Puys (Blue Beach), followed half an hour later by the main attack on the town of Dieppe (Red & White Beaches) itself.
 British commandos were assigned to destroy the coastal batteries at Berneval (Yellow Beach) on the eastern flank, and at Varengeville (Orange Beach) in the west.